samlader/monzo-top-up/README.md

 This enables you to keep most of your funds in an instant access pot and benefit from the higher interest rate, without worrying about your account balance falling too low. 💸

 > [!IMPORTANT]
 > This is a hobby project and is **not** endorsed by or affiliated with Monzo Bank.
-While my aim is to keep this secure, assume that I don't know what I'm doing and use it at your own risk.
+While my aim is to keep this secure, assume that I don't know what I'm doing and use at your own risk.

 ## Requirements